 Ask Customers To Update Their Data

-The best way to do it is by creating interactive polls or other content that will get the users engaged, so you can collect the information for verification or correction purposes.
+The best way to do it is by creating interactive polls or other content that will engage the users so that you can collect the information for verification or correction purposes.

 Focus on Inbound Marketing

-Instead of chasing leads and converting them to subscribers, it’s better to grow a company’s organic reach by creating a marketing strategy based on interesting content and offers that will attract customers to the company.
+Instead of chasing leads and converting them to subscribers, it’s better to grow a company’s organic reach by creating a marketing strategy based on interesting content and offers to attract customers.

-Instead of focusing only on the website, the company should look to expand its operations to include popular social media platforms.
-The biggest drawback of this method is that it is time and financially consuming, but it has the potential to create a constant stream of new leads and subscribers, which can offset logical data decay.
+Instead of focusing only on the website, the company should expand its operations to include popular social media platforms.
+The biggest drawback of this method is that it is time and financially-consuming, but it has the potential to create a constant stream of new leads and subscribers, which can offset logical data decay.

-With the implementation of the right tools and procedures, data decay can be handled easily, and any sales company will see its marketing performance improve over time.
+With the right tools and procedures, data decay can be handled easily, and any sales company will see its marketing performance improve over time.